liefery-it-legacy/blog/_posts/2017-10-19-upgrading-active-model-serializers-from-0-8-to-0-10.md

 relation, ActiveModelSerializers will correctly derive the name.
 This magic can burn you if at some point you decide to use `.to_a` to preload the relation.

-**This convinced us that we should not rely on implicitly derived root key at all**.
+**This convinced us that we should not rely on implicitly derived root keys at all**.
 We configured it explicitly in every single serializer that we use.
 Yay explicit code again!